 "Luna."
 Ron answered, turning bright red.

-the reason you'd always apparate here after you and Hermione rowed." exclaimed Harry.
+"Luna?
+So that's the reason you'd always apparate here after you and Hermione rowed." exclaimed Harry.

 "No, no not necessarily." said Ron defensively.
 "But she has been coming by more often because of Ginny."